donahuejw/coding-interview-prep/WeightedGraph/readme.txt

 a) findPathViaBFS - finds and returns a path between two nodes in the graph via a breadth-first search
 b) findPathViaDFS - finds and returns a path between two nodes in the graph via a depth-first search
-c) computeMinimumSpanningTree - determines and returns the minimum spanning tree for this graph, assuming all edges have a finite weight (in this case < Integer.MAX_VALUE).
-The minimum spanning tree is the spanning tree of the graph with the minimum aggregate weight.
+c) computeMinimumSpanningForest - determines and returns the minimum spanning Forest for this graph, assuming all edges have a finite weight (in this case < Integer.MAX_VALUE).
+A minimum spanning tree (MST) is the spanning tree of the graph with the minimum aggregate weight.
+If the graph is not fully connected then the Minimum Spanning Forest consists of the multiple MSTs that cover all the vertices.